os-lecture/2023S-os-lectures/lec1/p5-tryunix.md

 exec() replaces the current process with an executable file
 - Discard the instruction and data memory
 - Load instructions and memory from the file
-- In default, file descriptors are preserved
+- By default, file descriptors are preserved

 ---
 ## Some UNIX/Linux applications